google-site-verification: googlee16c7726ecc34510.html

 -Southbound right lane closure on Parker Road just south of Atchison Way and continuing to just south of Rice Place

--Eastbound right lane closure on Quincy Avenue at Smoky Hill
+-Eastbound right lane closure on Quincy Avenue from Parker Road

 The new intersection improvements will reduce congestion, improve traffic flow, and increase pedestrian safety in this area.
 This project is designed to improve safety for pedestrians and the traveling public.